 3. Build Brand Authority

-Just like your blogs, high-value resources indicate that you’re an expert in your field with plenty of knowledge to share – an important point for business buyers that need to trust in the companies they work with!
+Just like your blogs, high-value resources indicate that you’re an expert in your field with plenty of knowledge to share (a thought leader) – an important point for business buyers that need to trust in the companies they work with!
 Creating branded materials packed with value provides validation for visitors and proves you have substantial experience to back up your claims.
+Thought leadership can play an important part in establishing your brand.

 Check out other common pages in our Website Design Best Practices series!